‘Golden Girls’ — as puppets — coming to Pittsburgh’s Byham Theater

 The show, “That Golden Girls Show!
 A Puppet Parody,” debuted off-Broadway in 2016 with puppeteers (in full view of the audience) controlling the four main characters — Sophia, Dorothy, Blanche and Rose.

 The performances will be 8 p.m.
 Oct.
 11 and 3 p.m. and 8 p.m.
 Oct.
 12.

-Written and directed by Jonathan Rockefeller, the show parodies classic “Golden Girls” moments on a set that copies the NBC sitcom.
+Created by Jonathan Rockefeller and Thomas Duncan-Watt, the show parodies classic “Golden Girls” moments on a set that copies the NBC sitcom.

 As the show’s official release puts it: “From Sophia’s get-rich-quick schemes to Rose’s tales from St. Olaf, from Blanche’s insatiable hunt for men and the Fountain of Youth to Dorothy’s daily struggle to make sense of her life and manage her roommates—all the while fending off a certain pesky ex-husband, once and for all.”